 - withdrawal of any customary concession or privilege or modification in usage

-- Provides procedures for the retrenchment of workers and the re-employment of the retrenched worker.
+- The Code provides procedures for the retrenchment of workers and the re-employment of the retrenched worker.

-- For the retrenchment, the employer must either give three months’ notice or pay the retrenched worker in lieu of the notice period
+- The Employer shall either give three months’ notice or pay the retrenched worker instead of the notice period.

 - Where any worker is retrenched and the employer proposes to take into his employment any person within one year of such retrenchment, an opportunity will be given to the retrenched workers who are citizens of India to offer themselves for re-employment.